The David Geffen Foundation

 • The foundation may be more receptive to introductions through trusted intermediaries rather than cold outreach

-• Organizations already receiving support from similar funders in Los Angeles or New York philanthropic circles may have better positioning
+• Organisations already receiving support from similar funders in Los Angeles or New York philanthropic circles may have better positioning

 • Contact with foundation staff (310-581-5955) to "learn more about how its grantmaking is evolving" is mentioned as a possibility, though success is not guaranteed

-• The foundation heavily favors well-established organizations with proven track records
+• The foundation heavily favours well-established organisations with proven track records

-• Los Angeles and New York City organizations, particularly major institutions, have received the bulk of funding
+• Los Angeles and New York City organisations, particularly major institutions, have received the bulk of funding

-• Organizations should have significant capacity and scale to align with the foundation's preference for established entities
+• Organisations should have significant capacity and scale to align with the foundation's preference for established entities

 Decision Timeline